 FDA regulations typically clear the final chemical composition of a material, such as a paper or a polymer resin, so the chemicals listed in a particular regulation are specific to that material.
 This means, for example, that additives listed for polyethylene in 177.1520 cannot necessarily be used in PET, unless they are also listed in 177.1630, or, have a more general clearance elsewhere in the regulations such as in Section 178.
-This is a totally different situation from that in the EU where monomers and additives are listed generically and can be used in any combination in any polymer.

 Where restrictions exist they are compositional in nature.
 Extraction tests, called end tests, may be required for a particular material.
 These tests are designed to show that your product is not grossly dissimilar to the material that was originally approved by the FDA.

 Understanding the FDA regulations is complicated by what the FDA does not regulate.
-These exemptions include prior sanction, substances generally recognised as safe, the basic resin doctrine, no migration exemption, functional barriers, threshold of regulation and the housewares exemption.
+These exemptions include prior sanction, substances generally recognized as safe, the basic resin doctrine, no migration exemption, functional barriers, threshold of regulation and the housewares exemption.